Walt Disney World Is Finally Getting Its Own Version Of Club 33 – Locations Open In All Four Parks

 One of the most exclusive and hard-to-get-into clubs in all of Disneyland is going to be making its way to Walt Disney World.
-Club 33 is officially coming to Orlando sometime in the future, and it will give guests the chance to finally be a part of the exclusive action.
-There are not a lot of details yet revealed, but it is known that this will finally be happening, and after more than 45 years, Club 33 is heading to the Florida project.
+Club 33 is officially coming to Orlando sometime in the future and it will give guests the chance to finally be a part of the exclusive action.
+There are not a lot of details yet revealed, but it is known that this will finally be happening and after more than 45 years, Club 33 is heading to the Florida project.

-According to the Laughing Place, Walt Disney World will present its own version of the extremely iconic Club 33 later this fall.
+According to The Laughing Place, Walt Disney World is going to present its own version of the extremely iconic Club 33 later this fall.
 The club was founded by Walt Disney himself and focused on the worldly adventures taken by him and his wife Lillian

-The Disneyland Resort in California was the first to have a Club 33, but other versions have popped up in Shanghai Disneyland and Tokyo Disneyland as well.
-Many have wondered if Walt Disney World would ever have their own, and finally, it is happening.
+The Disneyland Resort in California was the first to have a Club 33 but other versions have popped up in Shanghai Disneyland and Tokyo Disneyland as well.
+Many have wondered if Walt Disney World would ever have their own and finally, it is happening.

 #Club33pic.twitter.com/5ijyBkVF7B